scubajorgen/enigma_c/README.md

 # enigma_c - Enigma simulation in C
 ## Introduction
+### Purpose
 This code simulates the Engima M3 and M4 encryption machine the Germans used during WWII.
 I wrote this software to study the Enigma and try to crack its cyphers.
 It is not meant as a user friendly program and requires C programming skills.

+### Performance
-My first implementation was in Java (https://github.com/scubajorgen/enigma), its performance was poor for some brute forcing.
+My first implementation was in Java (https://github.com/scubajorgen/enigma).
+Though nowadays Java is my favorite language, its performance was poor for some brute forcing.
-Therefore I wrote the software also in C and optimized for performance.
+Therefore I wrote the software also in plain old C and optimized for performance.

-On a simple low power Pentium it peforms 84000 encryptions (running on 3 threads), whereas the Java software on a I5 notebook performs only 1000 or so.
+On a simple low power Pentium it peforms 50.000-80.000 encryptions (running on 6 threads), whereas the Java software on a I5 notebook performs only 1000 or so.
+On a Linux VM on the Core I5-9600 @ 3.7 GHz it runs 200.000 - 300.000 decryptions (depending on the text size).

 ## Building
 Simply call 'make clean', 'make'.